|

 Dear Secretary Norton,

-As a conservative, I am distressed by encroachments upon
+As a conservative, I am distressed by encroachments

 our

 liberty, however small they may be.
-For that reason, I wanted to bring
+For that reason, I

 to

-your attention an issue, though small, that I believe has the potential
+your attention an issue, though small, that I believe

 to

-become a significant privacy concern for the millions of Americans who
+become a significant privacy concern for the millions of

 use